 My kids only had enough money to buy one or two things.
 Having a limit on what they could buy changed their shopping experience.
 Instead of asking me for everything that piqued their interest (which usually happens), they slowly walked up and down the aisles.
 They looked at all the toys, books, markers, and stickers carefully as they decided on exactly what they wanted.

-When boundaries were set in place, they were more thoughtful about their choices.
+When boundaries were set in place, you are more thoughtful about your choices.
+It's easy to spend wisely.

 It took time and patience on my part.
 But that was okay.
 These visits to the store, weren’t diversions while running household errands, they were the errand.